gravitational/gravity/docs/5.x/catalog.md

 ### Uninstall a Release

-To uninstall a release, execute the uninstall command:
+To uninstall a release, execute an uninstall command:

 ```bsh
 $ gravity app uninstall falling-horse